SAML-Toolkits/ruby-saml/README.md

 end
 ```

-In the above there are a few assumptions in place, one being that the response.name_id is an email address.
+In the above there are a few assumptions in place, one being that the response.nameid is an email address.
 This is all handled with how you specify the settings that are in play via the saml_settings method.
 That could be implemented along the lines of this:

 If the assertion of the SAMLResponse is not encrypted, you can initialize the Response without the :settings parameter and set it later,